isag91/EZLN-SDKs/README.md

 URL: https://enlacezapatista.ezln.org.mx/category/comunicado/ \
 All the original Spanish texts were selected.

 Although this data is publicly available, we do not have permission to redistribute it.
-However, **the embeddings of the Word2Vec models are available here**: TBC.
+However, **the embeddings of the Word2Vec models are available here**: https://doi.org/10.5281/zenodo.12771634.

 Here is a short overview of the files in this directory.